Planned appointments and procedures

 Coming to our hospital or community centres for appointments

-We will continue to provide virtual appointments wherever possible.
-If you have been offered a virtual appointment this will have been done in agreement with your clinical team.
-We have had lots of positive feedback over the past few months from families and staff about these appointments, although we continue to learn how to offer this in the best way for everyone.
+We continue to provide virtual appointments wherever possible at this time.
+We have had lots of positive feedback over the past few months from families and staff about these appointments.

-If your child has been invited to come in for a face-to-face appointment at our hospital or one of our community sites, we are taking some extra steps to make sure families and our staff are safe.
-This includes having gaps between appointments, fewer clinics on within a building, and allowing only one parent or carer to come with a child..
-This means we have less people in our buildings and we can stay safe by keeping apart.
+If your child has been invited to come in for a face-to-face appointment at our hospital or one of our community sites, we are still taking some extra steps to make sure families and our staff are safe.
+These include wearing masks in some areas to protect our most vulnerable patients and allowing only two parents or carers to come with a child.
+This means we have less people in our buildings.

 Find out more about the extra steps that are in place and what to expect when you arrive for your appointment.

 Arriving at your appointment

 Please try not to arrive at the department more than 10 minutes before your appointment.
 We are staggering our appointment times and have reduced our waiting space.
 If you arrive early, you may be asked to wait outside the building.
 Please be aware there might also be times when you have to queue and wait.